mobilerobot-io/mobilerobot.io/content/proposals/snip-rusty.md

 ---
 title: Rusty Eddy
 description: Software Engineer & Network Architect
-snippet: true
+snip: true
 ---

+I Love designing, building and maintaining software.
+My roots are computer networks in the mid 1980's, distributed systems, kernal hacking and so on.

+If the project and people are good, you can hire me to build a team, lead one or be a reliable contributor.
+You can find my resume below.

-My resume in YAML
+### Resume in YAML

 Software Engineer:
   - CSU Chancellors office: 2 years